 As a result, we revealed that unsophisticated traders needed functionality to buy and sell digital currencies, monitor portfolio statistics, and track open interest positions via a mobile app.
 Experienced traders, in turn, wanted to have a full-out terminal for analyzing the depth of market.
 In addition, they preferred using tablets to easier perceive a lot of information.

 With this in mind, our experts created product versions for smartphones and tablets while working out a comprehensive UI architecture.
-At this stage, we found out that consumers favored a dark theme, since it is more suitable for late night work and does not have such a negative effect on the eyes.
+At this prod, we found out that consumers favored a dark theme, since it is more suitable for late night work and does not have such a negative effect on the eyes.

 2. Provide data visualization